Skip to content

 These rules sit at IDE level and vary per developer, so they should not replace project-level rules for team conventions.
 Think of them as your personal coding preferences that apply regardless of which project you open.

-YOLO mode runs a destructive command: This is why the deny-list exists.
+Auto-Run executes a destructive command: This is why you keep destructive commands off the allowlist (and Run Everything paired with the protection toggles).
 If you accidentally approve something dangerous, use Cmd+Z in the terminal or git checkout . to restore files.
-For extra safety, always commit before starting a large agent session.
+For extra safety, prefer Run in Sandbox and always commit before starting a large agent session.

 Indexing is stuck or extremely slow: Usually caused by a missing exclusion pattern.
 Check if Cursor is trying to index node_modules, large binary files, or generated code.
 Clear the index cache via Settings > Advanced > Clear Index Cache and re-index with proper exclusions.